markahrens/mytungsten/src/content/blog/2010/2010-resolutions-2009-recap.md

 ---

-<p>Before I go over my resolutions for the upcoming year, I thought I would revisit the ones from last year:</p>
+Before I go over my resolutions for the upcoming year, I thought I would revisit the ones from last year:

 <ul>